bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Step 7.
 Creating Instances
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An instance should be created for each module as its individual performance.
+An instance should be created for each module as its specific implementation.

-In the demo case, there are three output modules.
+In the demo case, we will create one instance for the input module, one instance for the processing module.
+As there are three output modules.
 Thus, we will create three instances for the output.

 To create an instance of the input module::